 • distance tasks, more than 3 feet away.

-This assessment is conducted by the teacher of students with visual impairments or sometimes an orientation and mobility specialist, who uses a combination of formal tests and informal measures, which may differ depending on your child’s age.
-He or she will review your child’s records, spend time observing your child as he goes through his day, and may interview you, your child, and the regular classroom teacher.
-Formal tests will include tests to assess:
+This assessment is conducted by the TVI or sometimes an O&M, who uses a combination of formal tests and informal measures, which may differ depending on your child’s age.
+They will review your child’s records, spend time observing your child goes through the day, and may interview you, your child, and the regular classroom teacher.

-• Visual acuity, or how clear and sharp your child’s vision is.
-It is likely that both your child’s near and distance visual acuity will be measured.
+• Visual acuity: how clear and sharp your child’s vision is.

-• Visual field, or the area your child sees to the sides, above, and below (known as the peripheral area of vision).
+• Visual field: the area your child sees to the sides, above, and below (known as the peripheral area of vision).

 • Contrast sensitivity, or the ability of your child to detect differences in grayness and between objects and their background—that is, how clearly your child can see the elements of an image.